IuliiaKonovalova/school_app/README.md

   ![Profile delete page](documentation/features/profile_delete_page/member_delete_link.png)

-Under the warning message there are 2 buttons "Go Back" and "Delete".
-If the user doesn't want to delete the profile, he/she can click on "Go Back" button and will be redirected to the profile page.
+Under the warning message there are 2 buttons "Cancel" and "Delete".
+If the user doesn't want to delete the profile, he/she can click on "Cancel" button and will be redirected to the profile page.
 If the user wants to delete the profile, he/she can click on "Delete" button and will be redirected to the profile page and the school member will be permanently deleted.

   ![Profile delete page](documentation/features/profile_delete_page/cancel_delete_buttons.png)